DavidIoana18/BookNotes/README.md

 # Responsive Design

-✔ Optimized for desktop, tablet, and mobile (media queries for max-width: 1024px, max-width: 768px, and max-width: 480px)
+✔ Optimized for desktop, tablet and mobile (media queries for max-width: 1024px, max-width: 768px and max-width: 480px)

 # Database Schema